If you’re a PC gamer, you might already be somewhat acquainted with these terms, but you might not know precisely what they signify.

 Thermal Paste (Thermal Grease) vs. Thermal Pads

 Thermal pads are not the same thing as thermal paste.
-They are solid and provide a particular sort of coverage in the way that it might leave some air pockets, which is something that you do not want.
+They are solid and provide a specific sort of coverage in the way that it might leave some air pockets, which is something that you do not want.